 We expect full-year GDP growth in the range of 6% to 6.5%, higher than the government’s official 2023 growth target of “around 5%” but decelerating toward trend in coming quarters.

-The points above represent the house view of the Vanguard Investment Strategy Group’s (ISG’s) global economics and markets team as of 19 January, 2023.
-For a deeper dive into our economists’ latest thinking, please read the full report.
+The points above represent the house view of the Vanguard Investment Strategy Group’s (ISG’s) global economics and markets team as of 17 May, 2023.

 Asset-class return outlook

 Vanguard has updated its 10-year annualised outlooks for broad asset class returns through the most recent running of the Vanguard Capital Markets Model® (VCMM), based on data as of 31 March 2023.
 Outlooks for equities are mostly down globally as valuations rose with equity prices in the first quarter, especially in the US.
 Fixed income outlooks are marginally lower as yields fell in the quarter at the longer end of the curve.